-Bloomfield Township currently levies .7169 mills for the maintenance and routine repair of subdivision roads.
-For a homeowner with a Taxable Value of $200,000, this works out to $143.38 a year.
-That amount stretches to cover plowing, salting, sweeping and patching of more than 230 miles of concrete and asphalt subdivision roads, plus the grading and dust control of 34 miles of gravel roads.
+Bloomfield Township currently levies .699 mills of the approved 1 mil, after the Headlee and Proposal A rollbacks, for the maintenance and routine repair of subdivision roads.
+For a homeowner with a Taxable Value of $200,000, this works out to $138 a year.
+That amount stretches to cover plowing, salting, sweeping and patching of more than 213 miles of concrete, asphalt and gravel subdivision roads.
+This includes the grading and dust control of 30 miles of gravel roads.
 The millage was never intended to cover major projects such as the replacement or reconstruction of a road or the paving of gravel roads.

 For road replacement or reconstruction projects in subdivisions, the creation of a Special Assessment District (SAD) is necessary.
 This puts the responsibility of the subdivision roads on the homeowners in each subdivision.
 The cost of road replacement or reconstruction projects varies depending on:

 - the type of road and its overall condition.